 .
 The American Council on the Teaching of Foreign Languages (ACTFL) also provides a comprehensive map of 21st Century skills

 I'm worried about how a language major might look on a resume when I apply for jobs...

+If learning other languages and working with people from different cultural backgrounds is interesting and exciting to you, a language major might be a great fit for you!
 The world is not divided by major and job opportunities are constantly changing.
 Jobs that exist today, may not exist when you graduate and vice versa.
-Check out job posts online (we provide language-specific job search sites through our language resource pages) to verify for yourself that many jobs don't require a specific major, or if they do, they'll also typically list "or relevant experience."
-If you're pursuing a specific career that is tied to a related major, such as becoming a teacher, accountant or financial consultant, yes, that major is probably the best choice for you.
+Check out job posts online (we provide language-specific job search sites through our language resource pages) to verify for yourself that many jobs don't require a specific major, or if they do, they'll also typically list "or relevant education and experience."
+If you're pursuing a specific career that is tied to a related major, such as becoming a teacher, accountant or financial consultant, that major might be the best choice for you.
 If you have no clue what you want to do and/or the list of courses required for a major you're considering gives you chills, and not in a good way, then you might want to look into other majors.